I’ve written before about Steven Salaita, who

 a faculty appointment that will still pay her $300,000 a year.

-In an editorial, The Chicago Tribune criticized the massive sum promised to Wise,
+The Chicago Tribune criticized the massive sum promised to Wise,

 coming as it does after a “parade of scandals and the attempts to evade not